Your Registration has been done successfully.

 Duration: 1 day

 Awesome news for Mumbaiwalas, there is a peak just three hours away from Mumbai, which is a blend of forests, a tiny fort, caves, and waterfalls.
 Gorakhgad Trek will make for a perfect weekend getaway.

 Gorakhgad is named after the saint Gorakhnath, he used to perform his sadhana here, and the fort was used as a stopover place between Junnar and Naneghat during the time of Shivaji Maharaj.

 For a one-day trek, Gorakhgad has a lot to offer.
 The nearest railway station is Kalyan and from there the base of the peak will be reached by bus, and then you can embark on a fun-filled journey.
 During the trail, you will pass through dense forests.
 If you an experienced trekker then this trek will not disappoint you, as the climb after the forest consists of a steep, rocky path that requires a bit of strenuous activity.

 Also, along the way, you will pass through many ancient caves and they make really good spots for clicking pictures and taking rest before you start for the more adventurous part of the trek.
 While going up through the rocky path may seem like a challenge, descending back may prove a bit trickier, so you need to take extreme care during that part.

-Best time to go for this trek is during the monsoon season, the forest will be blooming at this time with wildflowers and greenery, making your journey all the more surreal.
+The best time to go for this trek is during the monsoon season, the forest will be blooming at this time with wildflowers and greenery, making your journey all the more surreal.
 Monsoon season will also add more thrill to your trek as the slippery slopes will make for a harder climb.
 Other than that, the trek can be done throughout the year.
 Starting early in the morning is advisable for a better experience.

 Start making your plans right away for this adventure-filled journey.
 After all, what is better than looking over ghats from the top of a peak.